sefodopo/FabricAutoBackup/README.md

-# FabricAutoBackup
+# Auto Backup
-Just a simple Fabric Mod for minecraft 1.16.1 to enable automatic custom backups both in singleplayer and on servers!
+Just a ~~simple~~ not super simple Fabric Mod for Minecraft 1.16.1 to enable automatic custom backups both in singleplayer and on servers!

+This mod is designed for people who like specific solutions to manage their data.
+It requires you to specify a CMD (sh is coming for Linux) command to run to perform the backup at automatic times and hopefully safely without corruption; thus you can specify a command that uploads a copy of the world to a server somewhere or many other endless possibilities.
+Unfortunately if you don't want to specify a CMD command, then this mod probably isn't for you.

 Features: